jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Otherwise, nobles sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used peace and prosperity to replace armor with dresses, churches with cathedrals, and castles with palaces.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
-They lived inside a self-important culture, where weird behavior, childish gossip, and useless titles, was the norm.
+They lived inside a self-important culture, where weird behavior, childish gossip, and useless titles were the norm.

 And they diverted the people with spectacle.

 Brilliant cathedrals, royal palaces, and terrible and meaningless conflicts like the Thirty Years War, all helped to keep the masses occupied.
-Like blockbuster movies, all these spectacles got more intense, to keep the same old story of "noble divinity" distracting.
+Like blockbuster movies, all these spectacles got more intense, to keep the people noticing how old the story of "noble divinity" really was.

-Antagonists Kings had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.
+Antagonists Kings had no personal achievements.
+They took no risks but took credit for the accomplishments of civilization as if they were the player god responsible for it all.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
-He was a self-described god on earth.
-I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
+I wonder what Protagonist Kings would feel if they time-traveled to see this opulence.
 Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/).
 [Reader Mode.](https://gfycat.com/ifr/LavishIncomparableBumblebee)_

 Antagonist Kings spent society's money on themselves and didn't reinvest it to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
 Their houses were still thatched, food was still scarce, and they did manual labor all day.
 The people paid all the taxes but were still banned from advancing in official society.

 Antagonist Kings turned society into a near dystopia.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
-They turned their people from player gods into extras, made the ruling philosophy into the Matrix.
+They turned their people from player gods into extras and put them inside the Matrix.

 Trying to keep society in the Medieval Age sent Darth King's civilizations into revolutions, and cost him his head.